Chimera-tools/ChimPipe/docs/source/manual.rst

 1. Set up the environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-As explained in the :ref:`installation` section, you need to have installed BEDtools and SAMtools to execute ChimPipe, plus blast in case you want to produce your own similarity between gene pairs text files (See **Similarity between gene pairs**).
+As explained in the :ref:`installation` section, you need to have installed BEDtools and SAMtools to execute ChimPipe, plus blast in case you want to produce your own similarity between transcript pairs text files (See **Similarity between transcript pairs**).
 In case you do not have them, you can not download an install them from their webpages.
 Once installed, you have to export the path to their binaries as follow:

 .. code-block:: bash